In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 - shhha, shhhow, shhhe, shhhaow, shhhoe

-- Clasp hands together then squeeze the palms together as hard as possible
+- Clasp hands together, then squeeze the palms together as hard as possible

-- Interlace hands and pull outward
+- Interlace hands and push outward

 Patients with hyperadduction of the vocal folds may present with abnormal vocal quality and too much loudness.
-Treat by practicing light articulatory contacts and easy phonation.

 Light Sounds